idnow/de.idnow.ios/README.md

 <br>- ```IDnowEnvironmentLive``` → Production environment (```LIVE```);
 <br>- ```IDnowEnvironmentCustom``` → Custom environment (```CUSTOM```).

-In order to use a custom environment following settings need to be specified as well:
+To use a custom environment following settings need to be specified as well:

 #### Swift